IELTS Speaking Samples and Answers

 Q. Do you agree that there are still many more major technological innovations to be made?

-Answer: Yes, I do agree with the suggestion that many more major technological innovations to be made primarily because the world and its people are constantly facing challenges, such as environmental pollution, lack of fuel energy and drinking water crisis, which need immediate attention.
-Besides, even if we believe for a second that the world is facing no challenges, people would still come up with the new ideas and discoveries because it is just in our human nature to improve on the existing condition in which we live.
+Answer: Yes, I do agree with the suggestion that many more major technological innovations are yet to be made and invented primarily because the world and its people are constantly facing challenges, such as environmental pollution, lack of fuel energy and drinking water crisis, which need immediate attention.
+Besides, even if we believe for a second that the world is facing no challenges, people would still come up with new ideas and discoveries because it is just in our human nature to improve on the existing condition in which we live.

 Q. Could you suggest some reasons why some people are deciding to reduce their use of technology?